vancun/django-for-apis-cookbook-with-blog/docs/book/rest-api-with-django-rest-framework-drf.rst

 ++++++++++++++++++

 1. The API tests are missing some test cases.
 Can you spot which are they and implement them?
+2. Now we have some duplication in our tests.
+The url tests and the model tests are testing the same capabilities of the applicaiton.
+Do we need to maintain both?

 Further Reading
 +++++++++++++++++++++++